kishlayjeet/Connect-PostgreSQL-database-to-Python/README.md

 | 102        | Robert  | robert@company.com  |
 | 103        | Spencer | spencer@company.com |

-If you need more than one row from your database, you can use `fetchall()`, which works the same as `fetchone()` except that it returns all the rows.
+If you need more than one row from your database, you can use `fetchall()`, which returns all the rows.

 ```python
 print(mycursor.fetchmany(2))
 ```

+Output:

 | EmployeeID | Name   | Email              |
 | :--------- | :----- | :----------------- |
 | 101        | Mark   | mark@company.com   |
 | 102        | Robert | robert@company.com |

-With `fetchmany()`, you have another option to retrieve multiple records from the database and have more control over the exact number of rows retrieved.
+With `fetchmany()`, you have another option to retrieve a specific number of rows from the database.

-You can use any of them depending on your needs.
+Choose the appropriate function based on your needs.

-## Close the Connection:
+## Close the Connection

-In the end, you must close the cursor and the connection.
+Finally, remember to close the cursor and the connection:

 ```python
 mycursor.close()
 mydb.close()
 ```

-You can also get code snippet from [here](https://github.com/kishlayjeet/Connect-PostgreSQL-database-to-Python/blob/d7c5cae0a809ec0714cf193c5db6a77f30e70502/code-snippet.py).
+You can also find the code snippet [here](https://github.com/kishlayjeet/Connect-PostgreSQL-database-to-Python/blob/d7c5cae0a809ec0714cf193c5db6a77f30e70502/code-snippet.py).

 ## Authors

-I am [Kishlay](https://www.github.com/kishlayjeet), and I have written this tutorial, but other people have also helped me with it.
+This tutorial was written by [Kishlay Jeet](https://www.github.com/kishlayjeet), with contributions from other people.
-If you have any trouble with this tutorial, please tell me about it, and I will make it better.
+If you encounter any issues with this tutorial, please let me know, and I will make improvements.
-If you like this tutorial and this helped you out, then please give it a star.
+If you found this tutorial helpful, please consider giving it a star.

 ## Feedback

-If you have any feedback, please reach out to me at contact.kishlayjeet@gmail.com
+If you have any feedback, please reach out to me at contact.kishlayjeet@gmail.com.